Germans rally behind satirist under fire over crude Erdogan poem

 In theory he could even go to prison though few commentators think it likely.

-In a country reputedly lacking in humor, German comedy is often viewed as slapstick and crude compared to the more subtle or witty approaches taken by British comics.
+In a country reputedly lacking in humour, German comedy is often viewed as slapstick and crude compared to the more subtle or witty approaches taken by British comics.

 Award-winning Boehmermann, known for being provocative, is a niche player even in Germany.
 He sowed confusion among media last year with a manipulated video of then Greek finance minister Yanis Varoufakis showing his middle finger, known as the “Stinkefinger” in German, to Berlin, over the debt crisis.